790gradml/gradML/intro.md

 nav_order: 3
 ---

+# Introduction
+{: .no_toc}
+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}
-# Background
+## Background

-The term "Machine Learning" was coined by MIT alumnus Arthur Samuel[^1] in 1959.
+The term “Machine Learning” was coined by MIT alumnus Arthur Samuel[^1] in 1959.
 It evolved from many fields including Statistical Learning, Pattern Recognition and so on.
-The goal of machine learning is to make computers "learn" from "data"[^2].
-From an end user's perspective, it is about understanding your data, make predictions and decisions.
+The goal of machine learning is to make computers “learn” from “data”[^2].
+From an end user’s perspective, it is about understanding your data, make predictions and decisions.
 Intellectually, it is a collection of models, methods and algorithms that have evolved over more than a half-century now.

 Historically both disciplines evolved from different perspectives, but with similar end goals.
-For example, Machine Learning focused on "prediction" and "decisions".
-It relied on "patterns" or "model" learnt in the process to achieve it.
+For example, Machine Learning focused on “prediction” and “decisions”.
+It relied on “patterns” or “model” learnt in the process to achieve it.
 Computation has played key role in its evolution.
-In contrast, Statistics, founded by statisticians such as Pearson and Fisher, focused on "model learning".
-To understand and explain "why" behind a phenomenon.
+In contrast, Statistics, founded by statisticians such as Pearson and Fisher, focused on “model learning”.
+To understand and explain “why” behind a phenomenon.
 Probability has played key role in development of the field.
 As a concrete example, recall the ideal gas law $PV = nRT$ for Physics.
 Historically, machine learning only cared about ability to predict $P$ by knowing $V$ and $T$, did not matter how;